 At the end of the day, we all know that no customer is alike.
 Each one has preferences and biases, some wait for sales, others require personalization, and the list goes on.
-However, with the right insights, you can cast a wide enough net to catch consumers at the right time, on the right channel, with the right message.
+However, with the right insights, you can cast a wide enough net to catch consumers at the right time, on the right channel, and with the right message.

 Let’s say you’re a small business that is trying to build brand loyalty in your local area.
 And, if you haven’t been asking shoppers to provide at least one method of contact, put that at the top of your to-do list.
 Now, you’ll want to nurture those contacts with recurring drip campaigns that promote upcoming sales, limited-time items, new releases, loyalty perks, and more.